andersmurphy/andersmurphy-blog/resources/posts/2019-11-17-clojure-manipulating-html-and-xml-with-zippers.md

               zip/root
               hiccup/html))))
 ```

-We read the XML feed, filter the items we care about, convert them to hiccup, find the first `:div` element with it's `:class` tag equal to `"content container"` and replace it with our own `:div` element.
-Finally we persist our changes with `zip/root`, convert the hiccup to HTML and write it to a file.

 This concludes this guide to manipulating HTML/XML in Clojure.
 The full example project can be found [here](https://github.com/andersmurphy/clj-cookbook/tree/master/zippers/manipulating-html-and-xml-example).